An HR Glossary for HR Terms

 - Any other restrictions on how or when a floating holiday may be used

 Can a Floating Holiday Be Carried Over into the Next Year?

-There’s no federal law about this, but check your state laws; regulations vary.
-In most areas, though, each company can decide this matter for itself.
-Most organizations have a use-it-or-lose-it policy where the floating holiday is lost if it is not used by the end of the calendar year.
+There are no federal laws about this, but check your state laws; regulations may vary.
+In most areas, each company can decide this matter for itself.
+Most organizations have a use-it-or-lose-it policy where the floating holiday is lost if it’s not used by the end of the calendar year.

 You might also like